timwilliate/engineering-blog/_posts/2015-07-10-cloudformation-template-generator.md

 }
 ```

-We also have a few methods to do things like, create EIPs or CloudWatch alarms from EC2 instances or as in:
+We also have a few methods to do things like create EIPs or CloudWatch alarms from EC2 instances as in:

 ```scala
 val myEIP = myEC2Instance.withEIP("NAT1EIP")